LeopoldBriand/learn_java/README.md

 ### Fibonacci Sequence
 Write a program that prints the first n numbers in the Fibonacci sequence, where n is provided by the user.

-## Intermediate Level Exercises
 ### Find Minimum and Maximum
 Create a program that takes an array of integers and finds the minimum and maximum numbers.

+## Intermediate Level Exercises
 ### Bubble Sorting Algorithm
 Implement a simple sorting algorithm to sort an array of integers.

 ### Bank Account
 Create a BankAccount class with fields like accountNumber, balance, and methods to deposit and withdraw money.
 Implement appropriate logic to avoid negative balances.
+Add Unit tests.

 ## Advanced Level Exercices
 ### HashMap Usage: Word Frequency Counter